kmagida110/second-lowest-silver/README.md

 # second-lowest-silver

+The code in this repository applies to the [SLCSP assignment](https://homework.adhoc.team/slcsp/) by processing the given files to return the second lowest cost silver plan associated certain zip codes.
+The main function and the majority of the code is in `file_processor.py`.
+Tests can be found in `test_suite.py`

+This README also functions as the requested COMMENTS file.

 ## Installation instructions

 This code can be run in a Python 3.6 environment with the packages in requirements.txt installed.
 The steps below will set up a fresh virtual environment with the appropriate packages.